SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 Role: Encodes the calibrated frame into PGM format ────────────────────────────────────────
 Element: syntempsink
-Role: Custom sink — writes/serves the final output (this is presumably what feeds RTSP + wherever else it goes)
+Role: Custom sink — writes/serves the final output to SynTemp Vision on port 2105
 ```